zigbee2mqtt/hassio-zigbee2mqtt/zigbee2mqtt/DOCS.md

 # Pairing

-By default the add-on has `permit_join` set to `false`.
-To allow devices to join you need to activate this after the add-on has started.
+By default the app has `permit_join` set to `false`.
+To allow devices to join you need to activate this after the app has started.
 You can now use the [built-in frontend](https://www.zigbee2mqtt.io/information/frontend.html) to achieve this.
 For details on how to enable the built-in frontent see the next section.

 # Enabling the built-in frontend

-Enable `ingress` to have the frontend available in your UI: **Settings → Add-ons → Zigbee2MQTT → Show in sidebar**.
+Enable `ingress` to have the frontend available in your UI: **Settings → Apps → Zigbee2MQTT → Show in sidebar**.
 You can find more details about the feature on the [Zigbee2MQTT documentation](https://www.zigbee2mqtt.io/information/frontend.html).

 # Configuration

 ## Onboarding

-[Onboarding](https://www.zigbee2mqtt.io/guide/getting-started/#onboarding) allows you to setup Zigbee2MQTT without having to manually enter the details in the add-on configuration page.
-When starting the add-on with a brand new install (no configuration present), the frontend will show a quick setup page, allowing you to select various settings for Zigbee2MQTT to be able to start.
+[Onboarding](https://www.zigbee2mqtt.io/guide/getting-started/#onboarding) allows you to setup Zigbee2MQTT without having to manually enter the details in the app configuration page.
+When starting the app with a brand new install (no configuration present), the frontend will show a quick setup page, allowing you to select various settings for Zigbee2MQTT to be able to start.

 > [!NOTE]
 > Successful detection of adapters, to select from, may vary based on your setup/network.
 You may have to enter these [details manually](https://www.zigbee2mqtt.io/guide/configuration/adapter-settings.html#basic-configuration) on the page instead.

 > [!TIP]
-> You can force the onboarding to re-run (e.g. changing adapter) using the toggle available in the add-on configuration page (visible after checking `Show unused optional configuration options`).
+> You can force the onboarding to re-run (e.g. changing adapter) using the toggle available in the app configuration page (visible after checking `Show unused optional configuration options`).
 This will force onboarding to run even after you have successfully configured it for the first time.
 Make sure to disable it once done.

 ## Manual

-Configuration required to startup Zigbee2MQTT is available from the add-on configuration.
+Configuration required to startup Zigbee2MQTT is available from the app configuration.
 The rest of the options can be configured via the Zigbee2MQTT frontend.

 > [!CAUTION]
-> Settings configured through the add-on configuration page will take precedence over settings in the `configuration.yaml` page (e.g. you set `rtscts: false` in add-on configuration page and `rtscts: true` in `configuration.yaml`, `rtscts: false` will be used). _If you want to control the entire configuration through YAML, remove them from the add-on configuration page._
+> Settings configured through the app configuration page will take precedence over settings in the `configuration.yaml` page (e.g. you set `rtscts: false` in app configuration page and `rtscts: true` in `configuration.yaml`, `rtscts: false` will be used). _If you want to control the entire configuration through YAML, remove them from the app configuration page._

 #### Examples for each configuration section